 The best way to explore these picturesque beaches on the coastline is by car.
 Hidden beaches in the most secluded locations is what makes these beaches even more magical.
-There are over 150 beaches to choose from and we have picked the top 5 which we think definitely worth a visit.
+There are over 150 beaches to choose from, here are our top best beaches in Algarve which we think definitely worth a visit.

 You have to see this beach to believe it.
 There is a reason why Praia da Marinha is one of the most photographed beaches in Algarve.
 It is a small cove beach which nestles at the base of some dramatically stunning cliffs.
 The contract between the azure water and the golden cliffs is just unbelievable.

-You will find a small cafe right at the entrance of the beach and some small vendors by the parking lot but the beach amenities at Praia da Marinha are very limited so make sure to carry some food and water with you.
+You will find a small cafe right at the entrance of the beach and some small vendors by the car park, but the beach amenities at Praia da Marinha are very limited so make sure to carry some food and water with you.

-Before you head down to the beach have a little stroll along the trail on the cliffs (follow this trail to reach Benagil beach and cave).
-The entrance to the trail is located just off the parking lot.
+Before you head down to the beach, have a little stroll along the trail on the cliffs (follow this trail to reach Benagil beach and cave).
+The entrance to the trail is located just off the car park.
 This view from here is miles away from reality!

-The car park is located at the top of the cliffs and offers one of the regions most impressive view of the coast as you descend down to the beach.
-You can almost see the whole 6km long golden beach from the viewpoint on the west end of the beach.
+The car park is located at the top of the cliffs and offers one of the region’s most impressive view of the coast as you descend to the beach.
+You can almost see the whole 6 km long golden beach from the viewpoint on the west end of the beach.

 Not too far away from Praia da Falesia is Praia dos Olhos de Água which translates to ‘Eyes of water’.
 The beach gets its name due to the freshwater springs which are found amongst the rocks towards the eastern end of the beach.
 At low tide, you can see them bubbling up through the sand.

-Just past the blue huts is small hill don’t be afraid to climb this.
+Just past the blue huts is a small hill, don’t be afraid to climb this.
 It offers the most spectacular views of both Praia da Falesia on the left and Praia dos Olhos de Água on the right.

-There are almost 200 stairs to get to the beach but once you have the soft white sand between your toes the climb down will be worth it.
-There is a small tunnel which connects you to a second beach, which is the same size as Praia do Camilo but rockier so less crowded.
-There is only one restaurant, Camilo at the top of the stairs which offers delicious fresh seafood.
-Other amenities are limited so make sure you grab some snacks and drinks.
+There are almost 200 stairs to get to the beach, but once you have the soft white sand between your toes, the climb down will be worth it.
+A small tunnel connects you to a second beach, which is the same size as Praia do Camilo but rockier, so generally is the less crowded of the two.
+There is only one restaurant, Camilo at the top of the stairs, which offers delicious fresh seafood.
+Other amenities are limited, so make sure you grab some snacks and drinks.

 Just around the corner via the same staircase is Ponta da Piedade, a regional landmark, it is one thing you have to see when you are in Algarve.
 It is best viewed by looking inland from a boat.
 Find out more about Ponta da Piedade here.